Outbreak of Zika Virus Disease

 How is the Zika virus being managed in Europe?

-During a health crisis, such as the Zika virus outbreak, the Commission works closely with the WHO (who is responsible for the protection of health at international level), and with EU governments to ensure that their response to cross-border health threats is coherent and well-coordinated, in accordance with Decision 1082/2013/EU on serious cross-border threats to health.
+During a health crisis, such as the Zika virus outbreak, whilst individual Member States are responsible for their own health measures, the Commission works closely with the WHO (which is responsible for the protection of health at international level), and in line with Decision 1082/2013/EU on serious cross-border threats to health, supports EU governments in ensuring a coherent and well-coordinated response to cross-border health threats.
 The Decision lays down the responsibilities for risk assessment for the threats covered by its scope.
 As regards communicable diseases the European Centre for Disease Prevention and Control (ECDC) is in charge of providing risk assessment.

 Watch the video for more information on Crisis Management for health threats in the EU